erumd/Employee-Directory/README.md

 https://erumd.github.io/Employee-Directory/

-## Installation

-1. After cloning repo to your device locate the folder in "employee" folder
-2. In terminal run "npm install"
-3. In terminal command line run "node server.js"

 ## Contributing

 If you would like to make this application better then please fork this repo.
-Make changes and push changes for me to approve.
+Create your branch.
+Push your changes.
+Lastly, open a pull request on GitHub for me to approve.

 ## Questions